ms/buildtogether.tech/errors/index.md

 This message tells us the problem is with the type of file we're trying to process, but it still doesn't tell us what file types are supported, which means we have to rely on guesswork or read the source code.
-Telling the user that a file isn't a CSV file makes it clear that the program only works with files of that type, but since we don't actually check the content of the file, this message could confuse someone who has comma-separated values saved in a `.txt` file.
+Telling the user that a file isn't a <span g="csv">CSV</span> file makes it clear that the program only works with files of that type, but since we don't actually check the content of the file, this message could confuse someone who has comma-separated values saved in a `.txt` file.
 An even better message would therefore be:

 ```out
 OSError: File must end in .csv